What Is The iPhone 11’s Haptic Touch?

 3D Touch is also implemented around other myriad areas of iOS, from links and pictures to advanced in-game controls.

-But with the iPhone XR, Apple decided not to include 3D Touch.
+But with the iPhone XR and iPhone 11, Apple decided not to include 3D Touch.
 This is mainly down to limitations the iPhone XR’s “Liquid Retina” display enforced.
 There just wasn’t room for a 3D Touch panel on the XR’s rounded display.
 So, it’s time to say goodbye to 3D Touch from all future iPhones.
 From here on out, it’s Haptic Touch only.

 Find out why the iPhone 11, and not the iPhone 11 Pro Max, is the ONLY iPhone you need to buy right now…